 Components of population change

-Overall in Somerset, for the second successive year there was a negative ‘natural’ change in population, with deaths exceeding births (see table below).
-Sedgemoor was the exception.
+For the third successive year, there was a negative ‘natural’ change in population in Somerset, with deaths exceeding births (see table below).

 Births - Deaths

-Somerset has a population density of 159 people per square kilometre (sq km).
-Each of the five districts in the county has a population density below that of the UK average (271 per sq. km).
-West Somerset's population density of 47 per sq km is the fifth lowest of any local authority in England.
+Somerset has a population density of 161 people per square kilometre (sq km).
+Each of the five districts in the county has a population density below that of the UK average (272 per sq. km).
+West Somerset's population density of 48 per sq km is the seventh lowest of any local authority in England.

 Local Area Population Estimates

-In October 2016, the ONS published population estimates for June 2015 by age group at smaller geographies, such as District electoral Ward and Lower level Super Output Area (LSOA).
+In October 2018, the ONS published population estimates for June 2017 by age group at smaller geographies, such as District, Electoral Ward and Lower-layer Super Output Area (LSOA).
 Headlines include:-

-Population sizes range from 9,024 in North Petherton ward to 1,095 in West Quantock ward.
+Population sizes range from 9,586 in North Petherton ward to 1,150 in Greater Exmoor ward.

 For detailed figures for Wards and LSOAs in Somerset, please click here.